codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ### Reusing sections

 If a particular section would be reused multiple times in the file, e.g. in each workflow, you can avoid repetitions by using **anchors**.
-This is also convenient when you need to make changes to the code as you would have to edit it in just one place.
+This is also convenient when you need to make changes to the code, as you would have to edit it in just one place.

 Define the section to be reused by adding `&` in front of it.